huridocs/uwazi/README.md

 #### Dev Shell Container ("Docker")

-This project includes a ("Docker") container which already includes the required dependencies (as above) to simplify set up for development.
+This project includes a [`Dockerfile`](Dockerfile-devshell) to build a container which already includes the required dependencies (as above) to simplify set up for development.
 This guarantees a uniform development environment by avoiding subtle differences between individual developers machines.
 Once you have a container runtime installed (e.g.
-[Podman](https://github.com/containers/libpod) via `dnf install podman-docker` or [Docker](https://docs.docker.com/install/)), and a tool to process docker-compose.yml (e.g. [Podman Compose](https://github.com/containers/podman-compose/) via `pip3 install podman-compose` or [Docker Compose](https://docs.docker.com/compose/install/), you can simply use:
+[Podman](https://github.com/containers/libpod) via `dnf install podman-docker` or [Docker](https://docs.docker.com/install/)), and a tool to process the [`docker-compose.yaml`](docker-compose.yaml) (e.g. [Podman Compose](https://github.com/containers/podman-compose/) via `pip3 install podman-compose` or [Docker Compose](https://docs.docker.com/compose/install/), you can simply use:

-    ./docker-compose build
+    podman-compose build
-    ./docker-compose up
+    podman-compose up
-    docker exec -it -u uwazi uwazi_uwazi_1 bash
+    podman exec -it uwazi_uwazi_1 bash

-and now, as above, inside the devcontainer you can e.g. do:
+and now inside the container you can do, as above:

     yarn blank-state
     yarn hot

-_TODO mount $PWD into container as GitHub source, and make container simply run it, not devshell..._ and access Uwazi on http://localhost:3000 !
+and then will be able to to access Uwazi on http://localhost:3000 on your host.

+The source files from your host are mounted into the container.
+This is known to be somewhat of a PITA, and there are several ways of dealing with related UID mapping problems, but they can differ between Podman and (original) Docker, including:

+1. Not sharing the source files between container and host is the simplest solution.
+   This can be inconvenient if you would like to e.g. use IDEs on the host.

+1. If one simply avoids `useradd` and `USER` in the `Dockerfile`, then the _in-container_ `id` will be `uid=0(root) gid=0(root) groups=0(root)`.
+   Podman (on Fedora) maps this to the _host uid_ of the user using Podman, which contrary to Docker is typically not `root`.
+   Volume mounting e.g. `.:/root/uwazi:Z,rw` thus lets you "naturally" work on sources.
+   (This can look a bit weird to users of the container.
+It also permits changes to the container's root filesystem which should ideally be immutable (outside the mounted dev source tree).

 ### Default login

-The application's default log in is admin / change this password now
+The application's default log in is "admin" / "change this password now"

 Note the subtle nudge ;)